muratk3n/thirdwave/en/2021/05/farmers-foragers-fossils.md

-Culture, religion, and moral philosophy certainly do shape the regional versions of each of my three stages—no one would mistake, say, Plato’s Apology for Confucius’s Analects—and I devote a lot of space to them in chapters 2 to 4.
+Culture, religion, and moral philosophy certainly do shape the regional versions of each of my three stages—no one would mistake, say, Plato’s Apology for Confucius’s Analects...
 That said, though, the bottom line is that while cultural traditions generate variations on the central themes, energy capture is the motor driving the big pattern...

 [My] argument is .. universalist. .. my framework does incorporate the overwhelming majority (probably more than 95 percent) of all the people who have ever lived...

-[My]y argument is also explicitly evolutionist..
+[My] argument is also explicitly evolutionist..
 What I mean by this is that human values have evolved biologically in the seven to eight million years since we split off genetically from the last common ancestor we shared with the other great apes.
 Because our biology has not changed very much in the ten to fifteen thousand years since